billbuchanan/csn09112/week05_secretkey/labs/README.md

 <li>You should be able to discover the hosts on all your networks, and the services on hosts in your own network (DMZ and LAN).
 Test: List the hostsRun NMAP with a range of options, including –sP (to perform a host scan), and -sS (to perform a service scan on a host). </li>

-<li>3You should be able to discover the operating system of the hosts on your network (DMZ and LAN).
+<li>You should be able to discover the operating system of the hosts on your network (DMZ and LAN).
 Test: List the operating systems.Run NMAP with the –O flag.</li>

 <li>You should be able to discover the Web services that are running and their version.
 Test: List the Web services.Run NMAP with the –sV flag.</li>